GlenKPeterson/Paguro/README.md

 There is an outdated problem-set for learning this tool-kit: https://github.com/GlenKPeterson/LearnFpJava

 #Details
-The crux of this project is to retrofit the Clojure way of transforming data into Java code.
-This definitely puts a square peg into a round hole.
-There are several layers of conversion for collections:
- - java.util... collections are the standard Java interfaces that existing code all works with.
-Like Guava, we want to be as compatible with these as possible, while preventing mutation-in-place.
+ - Like Guava, we want to be as compatible with the java.util... collections as possible, while preventing mutation-in-place.
- - org.organicdesign.fp.collection.Un... interfaces extend the java.util collection interfaces of the same name (minus the "Un" prefix) and deprecate and implement all the mutate-in-place methods so that they only throw exceptions.
-This is useful in its own right as a way to declare that a function does not modify what is passed, or that what it returns cannot be modified.
+ - org.organicdesign.fp.collection.**Un**... interfaces extend the java.util collection interfaces of the same name (minus the "Un" prefix) deprecate all the mutate-in-place methods to make your IDE show them in red, and implement them to throw UnsupportedOperationExceptions to fail fast if you try to use them anyway.
+These interfaces are useful in its own right as a way to declare that a function does not modify what is passed, or that what it returns cannot be modified.
 Modification errors are caught as early as possible due to deprecation warnings.
- - org.organicdesign.fp.collection.Im... interfaces are the immutable, lightweight-copy Clojure-centric collection interfaces.
+ - org.organicdesign.fp.collection.**Im**... interfaces are the immutable, lightweight-copy collection interfaces.
 Only the "get" methods from the java.util... collection interfaces remain.
 Additional "set" methods that return a new collectoin are added at this level.
- - org.organicdesign.fp.collection.Im...Impl are the lightweight-copy implementations of the above interfaces, generally taken directly from Clojure (hence the Eclipse licence for those components).
+ - org.organicdesign.fp.collection.**Persistent**... implementations have been taken directly from Clojure (hence the Eclipse licence for those components).
 For starters, we will include the celebrated Vector and the sorted (tree) Set and Map implementations.
+We will add the hash-based Set and Map later, but they will take a separate Equator to handle equals() and hashCode() much the way the tree-based collections take a Comparator.

 Within your own FP-centric world, you will use the Im interfaces and implementations and transform them with the Sequence abstraction.
-Methods that interact with imperative Java code will take and return either the Un interfaces, or the java.util interfaces as necessary.
+Methods that interact with imperative Java code will take the java.util interfaces and return either the Im- interfaces, or Un- interfaces as necessary.
+Where practical, try to use the Im-interfaces instead of their implementations, as new, better immutable collection designs surface every few years.

-The Sequence model implements lightweight, lazy, immutable, type-safe, and thread-safe transformations.
+The Sequence model implements lazy, immutable, type-safe, and thread-safe transformations.
 It is also memoized/cached, so it is useful for repeated queries.
 Sequence is most similar to the Clojure sequence abstraction, but it's pure Java and type-safe.
 Sequence and View both allow processing in the smallest possible (and therefore laziest) increments.
-I fond myself focusing on View more than Sequence at first, but Sequence is catching up and may replace View one day if the performance is similar.
+I fond myself focusing on View more than Sequence at first, but Sequence has caught up and may replace View if the performance is similar.

 The classes in the <code>function</code> package allow you to use the Java 8 functional interfaces smoothly warpping things that throw checked exceptions in Java 8, or as "second class" functions in Java 7.
+They are all named Function*N*  where *N* is the number of arguments they take.
+They all automatically wrap and re-throw checked exceptions.
+There are no versions for primitives, or that return **void**.
+Well, except for SideEffect, which may be removed.

-Some variables declared outside a lambda and used within one must be finial.
-The Mutable.____Ref classes work around this limitation.
+In Java, variables declared outside a lambda and used within one must be effectively finial.
+The Mutable.Ref class works around this limitation.

 In short, Clojure doesn't have static types.
 Scala has an TMTOWTDI attitude that reminds me of how C++ and Perl ended up producing write-only code.
 Unwilling to move a million lines of code to either language, I tried to bring the best of both to Java.

 #Dependencies
-- Java 8 (tested with 64-bit Linux build 1.8.0_31).
-Probably can be meaningfully adapted to work as far back as Java 5 with some work.
-I plan to keep new development work on the main branch, but am very willing to help maintain branches back-ported to Java 7, 6, 5,.... if there is interest.
+- Java 8 (tested with 64-bit Linux build 1.8.0_45).
+Probably can be meaningfully adapted to work well as far back as Java 5 with some work.
+I plan to keep new development work on the main branch, but am very willing to help maintain branches back-ported to Java 7, 6, 5,.... if other people can share the load.

 #Build Dependencies
 - Maven (tested version: 3.2.3 64-bit Linux build)